강의

 • In a narrow sense, it can be said to be an API for asynchronous programming to effectively handle complex asynchronous requests.

-• In a broad sense, it can be said to be a paradigm of declarative programming, which is the opposite of imperative programming, which specifically states the actions to be performed.
+• In a broad sense, it can be said to be a paradigm of declarative programming, which is the opposite of imperative programming, which specifically states the actions to be executed.

-• Reactive programming is an essential programming model for reactive systems that are designed to respond immediately to client requests.
+• Reactive programming is an essential programming model for reactive systems designed to respond immediately to client requests.

 • Reactive programming is widely used in most development languages and frameworks that require asynchronous communication.